Before You Continue

 The raw pipeline array is only one layer of the system.
 The production path also includes runtime selection, context assembly, observability, and escalation design.

 Runtime SurfaceRoute into the real Media runtimeThe pipeline does not start at the first STT token.
-Room attach, widget or SIP entry, and runtime overrides decide which agent config and providers the incoming turn actually uses.
+Room attach, widget or SIP entry, speechEngine, and runtime overrides decide whether the turn uses classic stages or realtime speech-to-speech.

 Context AssemblyLoad tools and approved knowledge firstUseful turns are transcript plus persona, policy, retrieval, and callable tools.
 MCP integrations belong in the response path before the model answer is finalized.